connectordb/connectordb.io/_docs/pipescript/tutorial/subpipes.md

 },]
 ```

-We found the total number of steps for "running" in the [Pipeline tutorial](pipeline.html).
+We found the total number of steps for "running" in the <a href="pipeline.html">pipeline tutorial</a>.
 We can now extend that to find the number of steps for each activity!

 Remember that the code was: